luarocks/luarocks-site/static/md/docs.md

 The `repository` table maps module names to versions to available architectures.
 Each version entry lists the available architectures, which always includes `"rockspec"` for the source specification.
 Binary rocks are listed with their platform architecture (e.g., `"linux-x86_64"`, `"macosx-arm64"`).

-The `commands` and `modules` tables provide reverse mappings from executable names and Lua module names back to their packages.
-These are used internally by LuaRocks for dependency resolution.
+The `commands` and `modules` tables are always empty for the remote module repository.

 ### Accessing Module Files